 Operations Data Analysts in the United States take home an average $54K annually.
 Geography is the biggest factor affecting pay for this group, followed by career length.
 Women Operations Data Analysts who took the survey just slightly outnumber men.
 Most workers in this position report high levels of job satisfaction.
 Medical benefits are awarded to most, and a strong majority earn dental coverage.
-The data in this summary comes from the PayScale salary survey.

 Job Description for Operations/Data Analyst

 Operations/data analysts are tasked with "translating" numbers from raw data collection into common language for use by others in a company, up to and including CEOs of a corporation.
 These raw numbers come from a variety of sources, including logistics, sales, market research, transportation expenses, and others depending on the employer.Read More...

 The work of an operations/data analyst is used in many different ways.
 Sales figures may be used to set a store's hours or staffing; logistics data may help determine required warehouse space; and transportation data may help determine if a change in shipping methods or companies is necessary.
 Many operations/data analysts work for larger companies or those with multiple locations, and some work for government institutions to compile numbers on expenditures, money taken in, program effectiveness, and other areas.
 In most cases, these analysts work in offices during regular business hours, though this can vary depending on the employer's needs.

 A bachelor's degree in economics, mathematics, or a related field is generally required for an entry-level position, while a master's degree is often necessary for upper-level positions.
 Mathematical skills and strong communication skills are also beneficial.